-Stormwater collected on the fuel island containment pad must be conveyed to a sanitary sewer system, if approved by the LOTT Alliance Industrial Pretreatment Program at (360) 528-5708 or your local sewer service provider; or to an approved treatment system such as an oil/water separator and a basic treatment BMP (basic treatment BMPs are listed in Volume V and include media filters and biofilters).
-Discharges from treatment systems to storm drains or surface water or to the ground must not display ongoing or recurring visible sheen and must not contain greater than a significant amount of oil and grease.
+- Convey stormwater collected on the fuel island containment pad to a sanitary sewer system, if approved by the LOTT Alliance Industrial Pretreatment Program at (360) 528-5708 or your local sewer service provider; or to an approved treatment system such as an oil/water separator and a basic treatment BMP (basic treatment BMPs are listed in Volume V and include media filters and biofilters).
+Discharges from treatment systems to storm drains or surface water or to the ground must not display ongoing or recurring visible sheen and must not contain oil or grease. - Alternatively, collect stormwater from the fuel island containment pad and hold for proper off-site disposal. - Obtain approval from the LOTT Alliance Industrial Pretreatment Program or your local sewer service provider for conveyance of any fuel-contaminated stormwater to a sanitary sewer and comply with pretreatment regulations (WAC 173-216-060).
+These regulations prohibit discharges that could "cause fire or explosion."
+State and federal pretreatment regulations define an explosive or flammable mixture based on a flash point determination of the mixture.
+Stormwater could be conveyed to a sanitary sewer system if it is determined not to be explosive.
+Contact the LOTT Alliance at (360) 528-5708 or your local sewer service provider.

-- Alternatively, stormwater collected on the fuel island containment pad may be collected and held for proper offsite disposal. - Conveyance of any fuel-contaminated stormwater to a sanitary sewer must comply with pretreatment regulations (WAC 173-216-060) and the LOTT Alliance Industrial Pretreatment Program.
-Contact the LOTT Alliance at (360) 528-5708 or your local sewer service provider. - Transfer the fuel from the delivery tank trucks to the fuel storage tank in impervious contained areas and ensure that appropriate overflow protection is used.
+• Transfer the fuel from the delivery tank trucks to the fuel storage tank in impervious contained areas and ensure that appropriate overflow protection is used.
 Alternatively, cover nearby storm drains during the filling process and use drip pans under all hose connections.